AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/coupon-impact.md

 ---
 # Coupon Impact

 Analyzing how customers use your coupons can provide significant insight into your business.
 Specifically, analyzing how you acquire and retain customers via coupons.
-This article explores analyses that can help you answer the following types of questions:
+This topic explores analyses that can help you answer the following types of questions:

 * How many customers are you acquiring via coupons?
 * Are coupon-acquired customers more likely to make repeat purchases than customers not acquired through coupons?